learn-co-curriculum/phase-1-callback-functions/README.md

 useful that a function getting passed in as an argument also has a name - callback function.

-**_NOTE_**: As we dive deeper into higher-order functions, it bears repeating: this is **very** complicated material!
-This is likely the first time you're encountering any of this stuff so, if you're struggling with the new concepts, don't sweat it!
-Set aside some extra time to re-read and practice, and make sure you're coding along with every example we cover in the lesson.
+> **Note**: As we dive deeper into higher-order functions, it bears repeating:
+> this is **very** complicated material!
+This is likely the first time you're
+> encountering any of this stuff so, if you're struggling with the new concepts,
+> don't sweat it!
+Set aside some extra time to re-read and practice, and make
+> sure you're coding along with every example we cover in these lessons.

 ## Callback Functions